CS5331-G2/rest-api-development/README.md

 #### Question 1: Briefly describe the web technology stack used in your implementation.

-Answer: .Net Core Framework 2.0 :metal:
+Answer: We used ASP.NET Core for the web front-end and along with it, Web API to build our RESTful endpoints. .NET Core is a recent technology offered by Microsoft that enables cross-platform development, similar to what Java is capable of.
+For the database component, we have used Microsoft SQL Server.
+For web server to interact with the database, we used EntityFramework, an Object-Relational Mapping Framework, to generate the required SQL to query datasets from the database.
+This removes the need to write SQL and possibly reducing the attack surface stemming from SQL-related constructs.

 #### Question 2: Are there any security considerations your team thought about?

-Answer: Avoid the usual XSS, SQL Injection & proper session handling.
+Answer: Avoid the usual XSS, CSRF, SQL Injection & proper session handling.

 #### Question 3: Are there any improvements you would make to the API specification to improve the security of the web application?